dino-/xkb-custom/README.md

 Note the `-option ''` above resets all option changes, this is often desireable when trying things because they are cumulative.

-After getting things the way you want them, you'll want to write these settings into a file in `/etc/X11/xorg.conf.d/` if possible because setting them this way is more persistent across xrandr changes.
+After getting things the way you want them, you may want to write these settings into a file in `/etc/X11/xorg.conf.d/`.
+Setting them this way is more persistent across xrandr changes.
 There will be less mucking around with custom scripts to restore keyboard settings.
 A sample file, `00-keyboard.conf`, is in this project.

 ## Creating completely new symbols and rules